 I do not have the comparable shop box for Contemporary Brickplayer, but the following photos are from Dave Meesam.

 There may, perhaps, have been something similar for Early Brickplayer.
 I have three shop boxes containing windows and doors that were sold individually.
 They are all in good condition and containing many of the original components.
-Included in the large box are some of the packs 8107 (containing two bay windows and a selection of splay bricks).
+Included in the large box are some of the Packs 8107 (containing two bay windows and a selection of splay bricks).

 I assume that the small Standard Brickplayer box is earlier than the large one because the latter contains Farm Kit components and the small one has solid garage doors, but it is interesting to note that the prices are higher in the small box.
 Comparable components in the Contemporary Brickplayer box have the same low prices as in the large Standard Brickplayer box.
 It seems that Spears reduced the prices at some stage, probably before the Farm Kit was produced.

 The other principal form of components was roofing.
 Standard Brickplayer models mostly used sheets made to look like red tiling but there were also sheets made to look like concrete.
 The sheets in the kits were printed so that you could cut out the exact sized pieces for each model, but large sheets could be bought as accessories.
-I have a more or less complete (missing some sheets I have taken to use for my own buildings) pack of tiling roofing sheets with strips of capping tiles.
+I have a more or less complete (missing some sheets I have taken to use for my own buildings) Pack 8112 of tiled roofing sheets with strips of capping tiles.

 More links: This Brickplayer website sits within my personal website tonyohagan.co.uk.
 The links below provide access to the other parts of my website.